 The best flavor enhancer (other than sea salt!) in baked goods.

-To add a hit of warmth.
+To add a hint of warmth.

-To bring out the crumble’s flavors.
+Brings out the crumble’s flavors.

 Support your local farmers